iamshammas/Taskify/README.md

 The application should now be running at `http://127.0.0.1:8000/`.

+Live Demo
+You can try the app live here: 👉 https://taskify-l639.onrender.com/

 ## Usage

 1. **Register/Login** – New users can register, or existing users can log in.